Legal Professionals Standing By 24/7

 4. State Disability Insurance Benefits

-If you've just lost your job, you would be facing a very frightening time.
-You may have to worry about paying the bills, passing money to your parents upstate, and many other money issues we all have to deal with.
+If you've lost your job, you may have to worry about paying the bills, passing money to your parents upstate, and many other issues we all have to deal with.
 Don't get in a flat.
 The EDD (Employment Development Department) can help you apply for unemployment benefits.

 Unemployment is a benefit you receive when you get fired for reasons other than injury or illness.
 If you have been laid off, maybe lost your job in a reduction-in-force (RIF), or got “downsized” for economic reasons, you are a good candidate for unemployment benefits.

-Unemployment benefits are intended to partially replace lost wages, but the precise amount you receive will depend on your income prior to unemployment.
-Some states consider the employee's prior annual earnings; others look at the employee's earnings during the highest paid quarter or two-quarters of the base period.
+Unemployment benefits are intended to partially replace lost wages.
+But the precise amount you receive will depend on your income before unemployment.
+Some states consider the employee's prior annual earnings; others look at the employee's earnings during the highest-paid quarter or two-quarters of the base period.

 To determine your weekly benefit amount, the EDD will calculate the wages you earned during your base period.
-This is only valid for the state of California.
+This is only valid in California.
 California's weekly benefit amount is arrived at by dividing those total wages by 26—up to a maximum of $450 per week.

 The California State Disability Insurance (SDI) is a short-term public insurance program run by California's Employment Development Department (EDD).
 SDI pays you about 55% of what you used to make at work if you: